The Bolshevik sale of the Romanov jewels

 PHOTO: the Russian Crown Jewels, confiscated by the Bolsheviks

-There is no greater example of such a large-scale and criminal sale in history, than that of the jewels of the Russian Imperial Court – perhaps, the finest collection in the world.
+There is no greater example of such a large-scale criminal sale in history, than that of the jewels of the Russian Imperial Court – perhaps, the finest collection in the world.
 The Bolsheviks inherited an impressive legacy, and wasted little time in profiting from the sale of many pieces to eager buyers in the West during the 1920s.

 Interesting testimonies have survived to this day about how the jewels were sorted and catalogued, and how the fate of these historically important treasures was determined.
 They are today preserved in the RGASPI (Russian State Archive of Social and Political History) in Moscow.